theopmw/recipe-box/README.md

     - The recipe difficulty
     - A link to view the full recipe

 - The pagination is designed to only show the left chevron when the page is greater than 1 and the right chevron when on any page except the last.
-The active page is also made clear to th user so they can easily see which page they are currently viewing.
+The active page is also made clear to the user so they can easily see which page they are currently viewing.

 ### Recipe Page (available to all users, no need to register account)